rohammosalli/python-app/README.md

 [this link ](https://kubernetes.io/blog/2019/09/18/kubernetes-1-16-release-announcement/)

 #### Note:
-⋅⋅* if you want change something you can try to edit values.yaml ..* if you have compelex path you need add something in Ingress file
+1. if you want change something you can try to edit values.yaml
+2. if you have compelex path you need add something in Ingress file

-you have to change / to /$1 if you have complex path
+You have to change / to /$1 if you have complex path
 ```yaml
     nginx.ingress.kubernetes.io/rewrite-target: /$1
 ```